‘Game Of Thrones’ Season 7 Fan Theory Suggests Cersei Will Die, But The Killer Won’t Be Jaime Or Tyrion

 This, of course, came at a price.
 After learning about what his mother did, Tommen (Dean-Charles Chapman) jumped out a window to his death.

 In an interview with Deadline last year, Game of Thrones showrunner D.B.
-Weiss said that the upcoming Season 7 will delve into Cersei’s mindset, especially after the deaths of her children.
+Weiss said that the upcoming Season 7 would delve into Cersei’s mindset, especially after the deaths of her children.

 “While Cersei has certainly done a lot of horrible things in her life and she could be a very cruel person, the one thing that was redemptive about her was that she genuinely loved her children.”